binipringle/contracts/_texts/0-outline.md

 In class, we will discuss the contrast between Formalism and Legal Realism as illustrated by the difference between the RST and the UCC.

-## IIIc Revocation Prior to Acceptance
+## IIIc Revocation prior to acceptance

 **Dickinson v.
 Dodds**